ugotworms/professor-kokoro-radio/README.md

 ## Overview

 This script is designed to indefinitely stream audio content, including weather updates, time announcements, and Lovecraftian stories.
 It uses text-to-speech synthesis to convert text into audio and plays it along with background music.
+This project makes use of [kokoro-onnx](https://github.com/thewh1teagle/kokoro-onnx).

 ## Features